DELs in Cells – Molecular Glue Direct – Tap into the potential of molecular glue

 - The project flow is rapid and straightforward:

-- Vipergen performs Feasibility Study (go-no-go)
+- Vipergen performs the Expression Study (go-no-go)

 - Hits are reserved for client for 1 year